Current Offers as of Spring 2025

 Jules Lavest (1929, France)

-This Jules Lavest French cello dated 1929 is a copy of Carlo Antonio Testore.
+This Jules Lavest French cello dated 1929 is a copy of a Carlo Antonio Testore.
 The instrument has an elegant tone and is very responsive, projecting with brilliance.

 Contact for more information and pricing.